Saeed bin Maktoum bin Rashid Al Maktoum: Sport shooting career

-In 2006, he won Asian Shooting Championships in skeet.
+In 2006, he won the Asian Shooting Championships in skeet.

-In 2010, he won 9th Arab Shooting Championship at the Fahad Al Ahmed Complex in Kuwait.
+In 2010, he won the 9th Arab Shooting Championship at the Fahad Al Ahmed Complex in Kuwait.

 In 2011, he won gold in the ISSF World Cup Finals in Al Ain, UAE.
 He also won gold in the 2011 Pan-Arab Games in Doha, Qatar.

 Other sports

 He is owner of famous racehorses including Lammtara of the Godolphin Stables.

 He sponsored 1000 Dunes Rally in 2008.

 Controversy

 The sheikh married Azerbaijani former gymnast Zeynab Javadli in 2015.
 They divorced in 2019, setting off a custody battle over their children.
-The custody battle drew international headlines in 2022, when Javadli's lawyers asked the United Nations Human Rights Council for help, as she feared for the safety of herself and her children.
+The custody battle drew international headlines in October 2022, when Javadli's lawyers asked the United Nations Human Rights Council for help, as she feared for the safety of herself and her children.
 According to the request, she had faced abuse, harassment, and intimidation from Emirati authorities, who also alleged that she is an unfit mother.